esikm/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 There are 3 stages in a file decoder's lifetime:

-1. Setup: Pillow looks for a function in the decoder registry, falling back to a function named ``[decodername]_decoder`` on the internal core image object.
+1. Setup: Pillow2 looks for a function in the decoder registry, falling back to a function named ``[decodername]_decoder`` on the internal core image object.
 That function is called with the ``args`` tuple from the ``tile`` setup in the ``_open`` method.